Group-5-Abdullah/Back-end/README.md

 ## GET /Music

-This route retrieves music data from the PostgreSQL database based on a user's email address.
+This route retrieves music data from the PostgreSQL database based on event id.

 Required query parameter:
-- `val`: The email address of the user whose music data is being retrieved.
+- `eventid`: the event id that the music data is being retrieved.

 ## POST /Music

 This route adds new music data to the PostgreSQL database.

-Required query parameter:
-- `val`: The email address of the user adding the music data.

 Required request body: A JSON object containing the following properties:
 - `user_email`: The email address of the user adding the music data.
 - `track_name`: The name of the track.
 - `track_url`: The URL of the track.
 - `artist_name`: The name of the artist.
+- `eventid`: The ID of the event that the music data belongs to.

 ## DELETE /Music/:id

 This route deletes a specific music record from the PostgreSQL database.

-Required query parameter:
-- `val`: The email address of the user who owns the music record being deleted.

 Required path parameter:
-- `id`: The ID of the music record being deleted.
+- `eventid`: The event id of the music record being deleted.

 ---------------------------------------------------------------------------------